stormchaserroleplaying/stormchaserRPG/Talents/Cleric/War/index.md

 #### **Cost:** 5 Character Points
 *Your god blesses you with an additional fanaticism while strike your enemies.*

-When you use the [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) action, you can make one addtional Strike action without taking the multiattack pentalty.
+When you take the [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) action, you gain a bounus to the damage roll with weapon attacks equal to your martial feat die.

 You can use this ability a number of times equal to your spellcasting attribute modifier.
 You regain all expended uses when you finish a long rest.